-As you are aware, COVID - 19 is widely spreading across the country, rising beyond 1400 positive cases in the 10th week.
+As you are aware, COVID - 19 is widely spreading across the country, rising beyond 35000 positive cases in the 14th week.
 In order to manage and contain the spread of COVID - 19 any further, both Centre and State Government and associated departments have come out with Guidelines to be adopted across the country and in each state.

 This book is a compilation of instructions issued by Ministry of Health & Family Welfare, National Centre for Disease Control & Indian Council of Medical Research of the Government of India and instructions issued by Public Health Department and Medical Education and Drugs Department of Government of Maharashtra.
+All the information provided in this Compendium is available in publicly available sources.

-We hope that this compilation helps Practitioners, Administrators and all people involved in management of COVID - 19 cases.
+We hope that this compilation helps Practitioners, Administrators and all people involved in management of COVID-19 cases.

-This compilation is updated with the relevant information issued till 31st March, 2020.
-The Editorial Board shall be updating this on a regular basis.
+The compilation is updated with the relevant information issued till 3rd May, 2020.
+The editorial board shall be updating this on a regular basis.